purplapp/purplapp/README.md

 ## Development

 Many development tasks are handled by the [Robo][robo].
 You can run `./bin/robo` to find out which tasks are available, or edit the RoboFile.php directly.
 Here's a brief description of the most common tasks:

 ### serve

+- `./bin/robo bower` will download all the required assets for the project.

+   NOTE: This totally does *not* use Bower.

+### serve